 What Are Periodical Cicadas?

 Periodical cicadas are cicadas that appear at 13- or 17-year intervals.
-This makes them much more rare than your typical cicada species, which are active annually.
+This makes them much rarer than your typical cicada species, which are active annually.
 17-year cicadas are grouped into geographical broods based on which calendar year they will emerge.
 Here’s how to identify periodical cicadas:

 - They have black bodies, red eyes, and orange veins on their translucent wings.